Fresh bread on a Sunday morning

 Place yeast and sugar in warm water and let it develop for a few minutes in a mixer.

 Turn on the mixer; add oil, 5 cups of flour, cracked wheat, anise seeds, sesame seed, and salt.
-Let it mix well. change to the dough hook and add the rest of the flour gradually.
+Let it mix well.
+Change to the dough hook and add the rest of the flour gradually.
 The machine will knead the dough for about 15 minutes until it becomes elastic.
-Cover it for about two hours with a towel until it rises. shape bread to your liking using oil and sesame seeds.
+Keep the dough a little bit sticky, it would yield better bread.
+Cover it for about two hours with a towel until it rises.
+Shape bread to your liking using oil and sesame seeds.

 Bake until golden brown.